 Transvaginal ultrasound, X-ray, CT, PET and MRI scans may be used to create high-quality images of your cervix and surrounding organs.
 Used to pinpoint the location of your tumor and whether it has spread.

 Removes tissue sample for examination under a microscope to look for cancerous or precancerous cells.
-A biopsy may be performed through a colposcopy exam, or may require a more in-depth look at the cervical tissue.
+A biopsy may be performed at the same time as a colposcopy exam.
 Biopsy options for cervical cancer include:

 - Endocervical curettage.
-A small sample of tissue is scraped from the opening of the cervix using a tool called a curette.
+A small sample of tissue is scraped from the canal of the cervix using a tool called a curette.

 - LEEP (Loop electro-surgical excision procedure).
 A small wire heated with high-frequency energy is used to remove tissue samples for look for pre-cancerous cells and invasive cancer.

 - Cone biopsy.
-Removes a larger, cone-shaped amount of tissue to determine if pre-cancerous cells are present under the surface of the cervix.
-The cone biopsy may be performed using the LEEP procedure, a laser, or a small scalpel.
-It may be used to identify invasive cancer.
+Removes a larger, cone-shaped amount of tissue with a knife to determine if pre-cancerous cells are present under the surface of the cervix.